bpfman/bpfman/docs/admin/k8s-deployment.md

 # How to Deploy bpfd on Kubernetes

-One of the key use cases for bpfd is to support the deployment of bpf programs in kubernetes clusters.
+One of the key use cases for bpfd is to support the deployment of BPF programs in kubernetes clusters.
 The simplest way to do this is to use the bpfd-operator.
 In this document, we provide an overview of using the bpfd-operator as well as the manual steps required to use bpfd with kubernetes,